Overview of Connecticut Taxes

 Connecticut Property Taxes

 Connecticut homeowners pay among the highest property taxes in the country.
-The state’s average effective property tax rate (taxes as a percentage of home value) is 1.83%, which ranks as the eighth highest of any state.
+The state’s average effective property tax rate (taxes as a percentage of home value) is 2.02%, which ranks as the fourth highest of any state.
 Connecticut is unusual in that counties are not responsible for administering the property tax.
 Instead, cities and towns set rates and collect property taxes.
 Below, we will look at the local rates across the state of Connecticut and other important property tax rules.

 How Connecticut Property Taxes Work